atillaguzel/gamingsurvey/README.md

-# gamingsurvey
+# Video Gaming Survey
-Video Gaming Survey
+This is a statistics course project for clustering.
+Dataset created by conducting a survey on video gaming.